colorfield/repec/README.md

 To have a first release:

-- Delete the Working Paper template when an entity is marked as unpublished
 - Provide an option per content type to create templates based on a per entity flag (use case: share with RePEc a subset of entities, not all of them)
 - On uninstall, delete all the RePEc templates.